An ad for budget airline German Wings has three air hostesses. Guess what their hair colors are.

 The female leads of Smallville later on in the series, Chloe (blonde), Lois (brunette) and Tess (redhead).
 The odd thing is, Lana is traditionally a redhead but has black hair in Smallville, so it doesn't fit until she left and Tess came in.

-As of Spartacus Blood And Sand, Lucy Lawless completes the trio after playing a brunette and a blonde (her natural hair color, amazingly).
-In the show itself her character alternates between blonde and red wigs, and her natural brown hair in the second season.
+Spartacus: Blood and Sand: In the show itself Lawless' character alternates between blonde and red wigs, and her natural brown hair in the second season.

 In Vengeance Lucretia is the redhead (after being forced to wear her red wig by Asher) with Seppia as the brunette and Illythia as the blonde.

 Star Trek: The Original Series first pilot "The Cage".
 The Talosians, who want Captain Pike to breed them a race of slave workers, offer him blonde fellow captive Vina and, later, his own crewmembers — the coldly intelligent Number One (Brainy Brunette) and his pretty female yeoman (a redhead with "unusually strong female drives").

 The first season of Star Trek: The Next Generation had Tasha Yar (blonde), Counselor Troi (brunette) and Dr. Crusher (redhead).
 In kind of an odd subversion, though, Tasha acted more like the Fiery Redhead, Dr. Crusher was more like a Brainy Brunette, and, well, let's just say Troi had traits most commonly associated with blondes.

 Star Trek: Voyager had red-highlighted Captain Janeway, brunette B'Elanna and blonde Kes, who was replaced by fellow blonde Seven of Nine.